 Anise has a licorice flavor, but in my opinion, these do not taste like licorice.
-The anise adds an uncommon flavor which makes these a real treat, not to mention the wonderful aroma that will waft through your home!
+The anise adds an indescribable flavor which makes these a real unique treat, not to mention the wonderful aroma that will waft through your home!
+We make these at Christmas, but I think I will make them more often!

 - 2 cinnamon sticks